debops/debops/docs/dpg/dpg-0002/index.rst

    # role dependency in :file:`role/meta/main.yml` or in a playbook.
    apt_preferences__dependent_list: []

-The consumer role, in this case debops.nginx_ would then define an own variable which defines the necessary pinning information:
+The consumer role, in this case :ref:`debops.nginx` would then define an own variable which defines the necessary pinning information:

 .. code-block:: yaml